Metal Gear Solid 4: Guns of the Patriots

 Guns of the Patriots received universal acclaim, with praise for its gameplay, graphics, characters, and emotional weight, while criticism centered on its plot as convoluted and its emphasis on cutscenes.
 The game garnered Game of the Year awards from several major gaming publications.
 It is one of the most significant titles for the seventh generation of video game consoles, as its release caused a boost in sales of the PlayStation 3, and had sold six million copies worldwide by 2014.
+In August 2026, the game was released for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S as part of the Metal Gear Solid: Master Collection Vol. 2.